jackokring/KRTPluginADemo/docs/index.md

 Yep not transfering patterns globally could be a big thing, but also lack of pattern space too for playing the old stuff, along with the new.

 **RD** never had a good party without a rythum.
 Maybe a nice chill out, but I haven't made a PicoDrum emulator and I won't.

+### P
+a spice flange malange.
+A delay with some all-pass feedback chorus style modulation?

+### H
+an organ with some extra sounds?